Frojd/Wagtail-Pipit/README.md

 The problem we have encountered with the hybrid approach is that as your project grows, it gets really hard to keep track of where your views are declared.
-Is it in the JavaScript or in DTL?
+Is it in the JavaScript or in Django Template Language?
 Also, the way React is designed makes it really hard to share state between different React-instances and you have to rely on technologies such as Redux.

 ## Contribute